 WRITING TOO HONEST FOR GUN MAGAZINES

 I sold my first article to a nationally published gun magazine in 1989 while I was still in the Army.
 Since 1992 when I exited the Army I have made my living writing articles for gun magazines, supplemented by brief stints as an armed security guard or cab driver.
-But mostly I have been a full-time, freelance gunwriter, to date selling almost 1,000 magazine articles and having two books published (with a third book upcoming).
+But mostly I have been a full-time, freelance gunwriter.
+Recently I passed the 1,000 magazine articles written-and-sold mark, and have had three books published.

 This is the Number One thing I have never liked about writing for gun magazines.